Rana Kumbha

-Kumbhkaran Singh (1417–1468), popularly known as Maharana Kumbha, was the ruler of the Kingdom of Mewar in medieval India.
-He belonged to the Sisodia clan of Rajputs.
+Kumbhakaran Singh (IAST: Kumbhakarṇa Siṃha) (1417–1468), popularly known as Maharana Kumbha, was the ruler of the Kingdom of Mewar in medieval India.
+He belonged to the Sisodia clan which is a cadet Branch of Guhila Rajputs.
 It was during his reign that Mewar became one of the most powerful political powers in northern India.
-He is considered to be one of the most powerful ruler of his time in South Asia.
+He is considered to be one of the most powerful King of his time in South Asia.

 Early life

 Rana Kumbha was born at Madariya, in a Hindu Rajput family of Sisodia clan.
 Kumbha was a son of Rana Mokal Singh of Mewar by his wife, Sobhagya Devi, a daughter of Jaitmal Sankhla, the Paramara fief-holder of Runkot in the state of Marwar.
 He was the 48th Rana of Mewar and succeeded Rana Mokal Singh in the year 1433 CE as the ruler of Mewar.
 During his minority his regents were his Grandmother, Dowager Queen Hansa and his Great Uncle, Ridmal.
 Hansa was known to have been the primary educator of Kumbha during his youth and had considerable influence over him during his reign.